drOluOla/stintagents-evals/README.md

 - Verification of alignment with human values and organisational integrity
 - Observability of Agent activities through persistent session memory

 Built on OpenAI's Agents SDK and inspired by AISI's open-source safety framework, StintAgents Eval brings Agentic AI development and safety testing to a Colab/Jupyter notebook.
-Whether you're researching AI safety, developing workforce training programs, or exploring multi-agent collaboration, this toolkit gives you a foundation to build—and critically evaluate—AI systems that real people will depend on.
+Whether you're researching AI safety, developing workforce training programs, or exploring multi-agent collaboration, this toolkit gives you a foundation to build and critically evaluate AI systems the simulate workplace onboarding.

 *This isn't just another chatbot demo.
 It's a step toward solving one of the most pressing challenges of our time: preparing humans and AI to work together safely*.